anggaHermawan/Foreign-Exchange-Currency-App/README.md

 2. sh deploy.sh

 - From Jenkins (Publish Over SSH)
-Please copy code from file deploy.sh and configure it on jenkins ssh coomand
+Please copy code from file deploy.sh and configure it on jenkins ssh command

 # Local test